tpogden/tpogden.github.com/_drafts/book-notes-2020.md

 17. _The New Jim Crow_ by Michelle Alexander ---

 18. _The Sum of the People_ by Andrew Whitby {% include star.html %} ---
+    Counting people might sound like an uncontroversial and mundane statistical[^stats] task, but this history of the census since the idea's origins in ancient China is absorbing.
+The Exodus of the Israelites in the Old Testament got a whole _Book of Numbers_ for census results.
+The founding fathers of the United States thought a regular census important enough to write it into the Constitution, though infamously counted a black slave as three-fifths of a free white man.
+Nazi Germany used census data as a tool for genocide.
+In 1944 a risky daytime Allied air raid on the Kleykamp building in The Hague was sent out to destroy the identity records of the Dutch population with the aim of protecting some of those the Nazis would persecute.

+    Who is counted and who isn’t?
+What questions should be asked?
+Such decisions are contested each time around.
+The census is a balance of representation in democracy for the individual and valuable information for the state.

+    > This version of the census --- still used in most countries today --- was
+    > a compromise.
+It acknowledged an unavoidable trade-off between privacy and
+    > the state’s need to see in order to function.
+The traditional census, at
+    > its best, has been able to find a delicate balance between these opposed
+    > aims.
+It has succeeded in this because enumeration, by its very nature,
+    > requires mass participation, and so the census is owned neither by the
+    > state nor by the people but exists as a continuous negotiation between the
+    > two.

 19. _Jingo_ by Terry Pratchett {% include reread.html %} --- After the years I
     spent buried in Discworld books, I went off to university to pick up other